salif/linkita/README.md

 ## Usage

-Linkita uses the following frontmatter variables.
+Linkita uses the following front matter variables.
 All variables are optional.
 Set the ones you need.